Vivaldi: La fida ninfa

 Tom was the Artistic Director of the Sydney Youth Orchestra from 1999 to 2004, Director of Artistic Planning of the Queensland Symphony from 2006 to 2010, and Chief Conductor of the Christchurch Symphony Orchestra from 2008 to 2014.
 In Australia and New Zealand, he has conducted all major symphony orchestras and worked for Opera of South Australia, West Australian Opera and Opera Queensland.
 In addition to his busy schedule in his home country he conducted in Germany, Italy, Denmark, Sweden, Russia, Japan, China and throughout Australasia with orchestras including the Osaka Philharmonic, Sendai Philharmonic, London Festival Orchestra and Krasnoyarsk Symphony Orchestra.

-Moving to Germany in 2014, Tom is currently Stellvertretender Generalmusikdirektor at the Theater Regensburg where highlights have included Katya Kabanova, Tristan und Isolde, Marschner’s Hans Heiling, and the world premieres of Anton Lubchenko’s Doctor Zhivago and Moritz Eggert’s Freax.
-In 2018/19 he is conducting the new productions of Nabucco and Lucia di Lammermoor as well as symphonic concerts for Regensburg.
-Furthermore, he will make his debut at the Staatstheater am Gärtnerplatz, Munich with Bizet’s Les pêcheurs de perles.
+Moving to Germany in 2014, Tom is currently Deputy General Music Director at the Theater Regensburg where highlights have included Katya Kabanova, Tristan und Isolde, Marschner’s Hans Heiling, Nabucco and the world premieres of Anton Lubchenko’s Doctor Zhivago and Moritz Eggert’s Freax.
+In 2019/20 he conducts a new production of Vivaldi’s La fida ninfa as well as symphonic concerts for Regensburg.
+Furthermore, he makes his debut at the Mecklenburgisches Staatstheater in Schwerin where he has been invited to conduct the first concert series of the season.